auNLP/mdwikiNLP/classroom_materials/class_08/class_08.md

 ### TL:DR
  - Required:
-    - Train a topic model following this [guide](https://www.machinelearningplus.com/nlp/topic-modeling-gensim-python/), you have to do at least 1-13 (including), but I highly recommend going all the way to 17 (and while you are there why not read the rest 😉)
+    - Train a topic model following this [guide](https://www.machinelearningplus.com/nlp/topic-modeling-gensim-python/), you have to do at least 1-13 (including), but I highly recommend going all the way to 17 (and while you are there why not read the rest 😉).
+If you do run the 14 change out the `c_v` coherence with `u_mass` for faster computation
  - Highly recommended:
    - watch this introduction the workings of [LDA](https://www.youtube.com/watch?v=T05t-SqKArY)
    - Bring your own data and even train the topic model on your own data before class